Writers

 Journalist Molly Colin writes about the arts and cultural trends.

-Nicholas Jones, Professor Emeritus at Oberlin College, is a teacher and lecturer in the Bay Area.
-He sings and plays recorder, violin, and viola da gamba in a number of early music groups, is a member of the Music Critics Association of North America, and serves on the board of Early Music America.
+Nicholas Jones, professor emeritus at Oberlin College, is a teacher, lecturer, and translator living in the Bay Area.
+He sings and plays recorder, violin, and viola da gamba in a number of early-music groups.

 Paul Kotapish is the managing editor for SFCV.
 You can learn more here or at guitarfish.net.

-Peter Feher is an editor at SFCV.
+Peter Feher is SFCV’s managing editor.
 He can be reached at [email protected].

-Richard S. Ginell writes regularly about music for the Los Angeles Times, Musical America.com, Classical Voice North America, and American Record Guide.
+Richard S. Ginell writes regularly about music for the Los Angeles Times, Musical America.com, and Classical Voice North America.
 He has also contributed to Gramophone and The Strad, among many other publications.
 In another lifetime, he was chief music critic of the Los Angeles Daily News.
+He is also the author of the recently released book Makin’ a Joyful Noise: The Lives and Times of the (Slightly) Fabulous Limeliters.

 Rodney Punt writes music criticism for SFCV, Classical Voice North America, Huffington Post, and LA Opus, the latter of which he also publishes.
 He is a career arts management professional.